Best Programming Languages to Learn

 HTML/CSS

-HyperText Markup Language (HTML) helps create webpages and other online content.
+HyperText Markup Language (HTML) helps create and structure webpages and other online content.
 Released in 1993, HTML is often assisted by Cascading Style Sheets (CSS) or scripting languages such as JavaScript.

 C